Agility

 • CGCA

 Betty is an AKC-Canine Good Citizen Evaluator.
-Her classes are flexible for the pet owner who desires to work towards a well-trained canine citizen/companion or competition partner.
+Her classes are flexible for the pet owner who desires to work towards a well-trained canine citizen/companion, or competition partner.

 Rose Robischon - At present Rose is the President of the National Owner Handler Association, Inc. Before moving to this area she was president of the Nassau/Suffolk Chapter of the Owner Handler Association as well as their handling instructor in conformation.
 She has been President of the Tri-County Collie Breeders Association and trained and shown Collies in breed and obedience to their championships.
 She is a board member and AKC delegate of the Wallkill Kennel Club.
 She is also Vice President of the Stewards Club of America.